SanderBuruma/typer_site/typer/books/TheHiddenTreasureoftheMass.md

 to make my body pure and my soul holy, to help me live a life more like Thine own.
 May frequent Holy Communion teach me prayerfulness and make me less unworthy of receiving the favors I ask for.
 Thy words give me great confidence:"If you abide in me, and my words abide in you, you shall ask whatever you will, and it shall be done unto you."
-(John 15:7).Are You Prayerful?1.
+(John 15:7).
+Are You Prayerful?1.
 Are you in the habit of hurrying through your prayers or neglecting them?2.
 Do you pray with confidence, perseverance, attention, resignation?
-3. Do you ever speak to God in your heart while you work, walk, ride, wait; and do you make all that you do a prayer, by 3.
+.3.
+Do you ever speak to God in your heart while you work, walk, ride, wait; and do you make all that you do a prayer, by 3.
 Do you ever speak to God in your heart while you work, walk, ride, wait; and do you make all that you do a prayer, byilling it to be so?
-4. Do you dream away your time during the Holy Sacrifice of the Mass, or make a poor preparation for Holy Communion - or a halfhearted thanksgiving afterwards?
+.4.
+Do you dream away your time during the Holy Sacrifice of the Mass, or make a poor preparation for Holy Communion - or a halfhearted thanksgiving afterwards?
 I cannot hope to obtain it unless I myself am ki nd and merciful toward my neighbor, for Thou hast taught me to pray:"Forgive us our trespasses as we forgive those who trespass against us."
 Thou dost assure me that I will be blessed if I am merciful, for Thine own mercy toward me will be the reward of my forgiving kindness to others.
 Intimately united with Thy loving Heart at Holy Communion,